Laclan/Apt-Cacher-NG-Docker/README.md

 ## Quickstart

-Start Apt-Cacher NG using the `Docker-Compose.yml` file located under the [Apt-Cache-NG-Compose](https://gitea.master-docker-container.stoney.one/TetioKewl-DockerHub/Apt-Cacher-NG/src/branch/main/Apt-Cacher-NG-Compose).
+Start Apt-Cacher-NG using the `Docker-Compose.yml` file located under the [Apt-Cache-NG-Compose](https://github.com/Laclan/Apt-Cacher-NG-Docker/tree/main/Apt-Cacher-NG-Compose).

-The Compose file can be modifed and then ran via
+The Compose file can be modified and then ran via

 Docker Compose